The Struggle is Real?

 1. Staying Emotionally Balanced.

-Staying on our emotional A-game is so important to keeping our problems and our struggles in reality.
+Staying on our emotional A-game is so important to keep our problems and our struggles in reality.
 Past emotions have a way of creeping into the present.
 Leading us to believe that history is going to repeat itself.
 Thus projecting a fantasy of our own creation onto our future selves.

 To keep problems and struggles in reality our emotions need to be in reality.
 Checking in to settle down our emotions in times of struggle can save a lot of suffering.
-For me I generally do this through meditation, therapeutic writing, or chatting with healthy people I trust.
+For me, I generally do this through meditation, therapeutic writing, or chatting with healthy people I trust.

 2. Being Connected to Healthy People.